rdeepak2002/web-video-chat/README.md

 ## Prerequisites (windows)

-Before following this tutorial, please understand how to use the 'dir', 'cd', and 'mkdir' commands in your terminal application.
+Before following this tutorial, please understand how to use the 'dir', 'cd', 'rmdir', and 'mkdir' commands in your terminal application.

 List of terminal commands for Windows:
 - https://www.thomas-krenn.com/en/wiki/Cmd_commands_under_Windows

 ## Prerequisites (macOS / linux)

-Before following this tutorial, please understand how to use the 'ls', 'cd', and 'mkdir' commands in your terminal application.
+Before following this tutorial, please understand how to use the 'ls', 'cd', 'rm', and 'mkdir' commands in your terminal application.

 List of terminal commands for macOS / Linux:
 - https://dev.to/kymiddleton/reference-guide-common-commands-for-terminal-6no